Eval Sets

 2. Their parameters use ordinary Python types (like str, int, list, etc.) as opposed to custom objects (which are hard to serialise consistently).

-Note that you can pass a plan to an @task function, so long as it was created by a function decorated with @plan.
+Note that you can pass a solver to an @task function, so long as it was created by a function decorated with @solver.

 Retry Options